Financial Policy at Urgent Care & Walk-In Clinic in Albuquerque & Los Lunas, NM

 Co-payments are required at the time of registration.
 Before you are seen, it is your responsibility to obtain any referrals and/or preauthorization that is required by your insurance company.
 We will submit your claim directly to your health insurance and accept assignment of payment on your behalf.
 If the insurance claim is denied, you will be billed the charges for services rendered.
 You agree to pay any portion of charges not covered by your health insurance for your date of service.

 You will pay applicable out-of-network copay at the time of visit.
 We will then work directly with your insurance company to submit the remaining charges on your behalf.
 Should the insurance company choose not to pay the proposed charges, we will collect the remaining outstanding balance from you, the patient.
 If we are not contracted as a participating provider with your insurance company, please be aware that you are responsible for any portion of the bill that is not covered by your insurance.
 Our charges are comparable to other urgent care providers in this area.

 We offer a base rate of $150 per visit.
 This rate covers an evaluation and one prescription.
 Any additional services performed by DCUC will be added to the cost of the visit and collected at the end of your visit.
 The Self-Pay fee schedule may be obtained from staff.
 This amount excludes any third party charges.
 The self-pay option is available for the following patients:

 - Out-of-Network Insurance

-All payments are due at the time of registration.
+Initial payments are due at the time of registration with any additional payments collected at the end of the visit.
 Please be aware that we will not be able to file a claim for the Out-of-Network patients who elect to choose the self-pay option.
 You will have to file a claim directly with your health insurance for reimbursement.